Centre agrees to clear FY21 pending GST compensation of Rs 11,400 cr in instalments: Karnataka CM | Politics

 Centre agrees to clear FY21 pending GST compensation of Rs 11,400 cr in instalments: Karnataka CM

-Karnataka Chief Minister Basavaraj Bommai has said the Centre has agreed to give last years pending GST compensation of Rs 11,400 crore at the earliest in instalments.His statement came after meeting Union Finance Minister Nirmal Sitharaman in the national capital on Friday.He said the funds are required urgently to meet the Covid-19 and other expenses in the state.I have requested for payment of last year dues in GST compensation of Rs 11,400 crore.
+Karnataka Chief Minister Basavaraj Bommai on Saturday said the Centre has agreed to give last years pending GST compensation of Rs 11,400 crore at the earliest in instalments.His statement came after meeting Union Finance Minister Nirmal Sitharaman in the national capital.He said the funds are required urgently to meet the Covid-19 and other expenses in the state.I have requested for payment of last year dues in GST compensation of Rs 11,400 crore.

 - Country: